Psalm 29

 Take no part in and have no fellowship with the fruitless deeds and enterprises of darkness, but instead let your lives be so in contrast as to expose and reprove and convict them.

 We are to have no fellowship with them.
 The way we witness to them and the way we evangelism them is to live a righteous life before them, not have fellowship with them.
-Our lives should be so in contrast with the darkness that we expose, reprove, and convict.
+Our lives should be so in contrast with the darkness that we expose, reprove, and convict."Sacrifice and offering you did not desire but my ears you have pierced."

 The piercing of the ear was the mark of a slave.
 It illustrates ownership.